-• This method is used to determine the compliance of concrete construction with design specifications.
-It is especially important in determining the thickness of pavements and other slab construction.
+- This method is used to determine the compliance of concrete construction with design specifications.
+It is especially important in determining the thickness of pavements and other slab construction. - This test method requires that at least one end of the core be a finished or formed surface.